Diclofenac, 100 mg 20 pcs

 often – epigastric pain, nausea, vomiting, diarrhea, dyspepsia, flatulence, anorexia;

-very rarely – stomatitis, glossitis, esophagitis, nonspecific hemorrhagic colitis, exacerbation of ulcerative colitis or Crohn’s disease, occurrence of diaphragm-like strictures in the intestine, constipation, pancreatitis.
+very rarely – stomatitis, glossitis, esophagitis, nonspecific hemorrhagic colitis, exacerbation of ulcerative colitis or Crohn’s disease, the occurrence of diaphragm-like strictures in the intestine, constipation, pancreatitis.

 often – increased aminotransferase activity;

-rarely – hepatitis, jaundice, impaired liver function;
+rarely – hepatitis, jaundice, liver dysfunction;

 very rarely – fulminant hepatitis, liver necrosis, liver failure.